danluu/post-mortems/README.md

 [NASA](http://www.doneyles.com/LM/Tales.html).
 A design flaw in the Apollo 11 rendezvous radar produced excess CPU load, causing the spacecraft computer to restart during lunar landing.

 [NASA](https://en.wikipedia.org/wiki/Mars_Climate_Orbiter).
 Use of different units of measurement (metric vs. English) caused Mars Climate Orbiter to fail.
-This is basically the same issue Sweden ran into in 1628 with its ship.
+There were also organisational and procedural failures[[ref](http://space.stackexchange.com/a/20241)] and defects in the navigation software[[ref](http://spectrum.ieee.org/aerospace/robotic-exploration/why-the-mars-probe-went-off-course)].

 [NASA](http://research.microsoft.com/en-us/um/people/mbj/Mars_Pathfinder/Authoritative_Account.html).
-NASA's Mars Pathfilder spacecraft experienced system resets a few days after landing on Mars (1997).
+NASA's Mars Pathfinder spacecraft experienced system resets a few days after landing on Mars (1997).
 Debugging features were remotely enabled until the cause was found: a [priority inversion](https://en.wikipedia.org/wiki/Priority_inversion) problem in the VxWorks operating system.
 The OS software was remotely patched (all the way to Mars) to fix the problem by adding priority inheritance to the task scheduler.

 [Netflix](http://techblog.netflix.com/2012/10/post-mortem-of-october-222012-aws.html).
 An EBS outage in one availability zone was mitigated by migrating to other availability zones.